-"As the dying person, I might like to release balloons into the sky, representing the spirit of my life soon to be lost."
+"As the dying person, I might like representing the spirit of my life soon to be lost."

 "I would love the opportunity to write my own eulogy ... that way I'm not relying on someone else to write my story."